axdjuraev/aiogram-pydantic-form-handler/pydantic_base_aiogram/dynamic/README.md

 ## Dynamic capability

-It allows to create schemas at runtime
+It allows to create schemas and handlers at runtime

 ```python
 >>> from pydantic_base_aiogram import SchemaBaseHandlersGroup